Hot air balloons work on a simple principle - hot air rises while cold air sinks.

-- ENVELOPE: The fabric balloon which holds the air
+The envelope: The fabric balloon which holds the air

-- BURNERS: The instrument used to heat the air in the envelope.
+The burners: The instrument used to heat the air in the envelope.

-- PARACHUTE VALVE: A circle of fabric cut out of the top of the envelope controlled by a chord in the basket.
+Parachute valve: A circle of fabric cut out of the top of the envelope controlled by a chord in the basket

 To keep the balloon at a stable level the pilot must use the burner at regular times during the flight to ensure the right amount of hot and cold air are present inside the envelope.

-Technically, a pilot is at the mercy of the wind when it comes to flying a hot air balloon, BUT there are a few things they can do to aid their travel.
+Technically, a pilot is at the mercy of the wind when it comes to flying a hot air balloon - but there are a few things they can do to aid their travel.

 By moving the balloon up or down, the pilot can move the balloon left or right as well.
 This is because the wind blows in different directions at different altitudes.